laurentkempe/blog/source/_drafts/dotnet-7-sdk-built-in-container-improvements.md

 </Project>
 ```

 With this approach, you can define **multiple publish profiles** and use them to publish to different container registries.
 You might want a publish profile for GitHub Package registry for your feature branch builds and push to Azure Container Registry only the release built images.
-Or, you might want to push some images trimmed and chiseled, and some not.
+Or, you might want to push images trimmed and chiseled, and other not.

 ## Publishing to local container registry using local publish profile

-Run `dotnet publish` specifying the name of the publish profile in the `-p:PublishProfile` parameter.
+Run `dotnet publish` specifying the name of the publish profile, here **local**, for the `-p:PublishProfile` parameter.

 ```powershell
 ❯  dotnet publish --os linux --arch x64 -p:PublishProfile=local -c Release